Fanizzi's "Fresh Fried Sea Scallop Plate" is served for lunch or dinner. |

 Sitting in Fanizzi's dining room, above those pilings, with the waves and tides lapping below, is one of the great pleasures of dining in Provincetown.
 And the view!
 Cape Cod Bay winds along the distant shoreline of Truro, and becomes Provincetown Harbor as it reaches the tip of the Cape and the lighthouse at Long Point.
 Our picturesque beaches stretch both east, with a view of Beach Point, and west, offering a striking view of the Pilgrim Monument, and often a golden glow as the sun is setting.
 These and other stunning sights are easily seen from your table.
 That superb, 180 degree view of the harbor is unparalleled.
 There's even a view from the bar.

-Fanizzi's Friday Night Fish Fry is a large serving of local cod with fries, slaw,
+Fanizzi's Friday Night Fish Fry is a large serving of local cod with fries, slaw, dinner rolls and salad, all for $13.99.
+Go early, before this great bargain sells out. |

 The meal I chose that day was among half-a-dozen seafood entrées on the lunch menu.
 I had the fried scallops, shown in the photo above.
 This was a generous serving of ten plump, fresh, local sea scallops, lightly battered and quickly fried until just golden brown, served with Fanizzi's great French fries and their unique coleslaw.
 I believe the very light dressing on the coleslaw starts with a bit of rice wine vinegar instead of a mayonnaise-based sauce.
 It's fresh flavors give it just a hint of sweetness, and it's probably my favorite coleslaw in town.